Sarvesh-SP/rsa_Algorithm/README.md

 # rsa_Algorithm
-Used for encryption of data or message using Java.
+Used for encryption and decryption of data or message using Java.